Ski Austria

 The skiing can be accessed from the centre of the town, from the suburb of Schüttdorf (a generally cheaper option for those looking for a ski holiday on a budget) and from a cluster of lifts at the base of the Schmittenhöhe itself.

 The access to Zell am See is relatively straightforward with vehicle access from Salzburg, Munich and Innsbruck mostly by motorway and then by a variety of local roads.
 The railway station lies on a direct link between Innsbruck and Salzburg.
-The accommodation is located in the central part of the town by the lake, on the road up to the cable cars, or in the neighbouring settlement of Schüttdorf.

-What the resort is good for...
+What Zell am See is good for...

 Nearby Resorts